dullroar/ten-steps-to-linux-survival/README.md

 -   [**The Linux Documentation Project (LDP)**](http://www.tldp.org/guides.html) - has fallen a bit behind over the years, but still has two of the best `bash` scripting books out there, [*Bash Guide for Beginners*](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/index.html) and [*Advanced Bash-Scripting Guide*](http://www.tldp.org/LDP/abs/html/index.html).
 I continue to use the latter all the time.

--   [**Arch Linux Wiki**](https://wiki.archlinux.org/) - you may not think this would be useful if you are running Debian or Fedora or something else, but remember most \*IX systems are all very similar, and often the best documentation on a package or setting something up in Linux is in the Arch wiki.
+-   [**Arch Linux Wiki**](https://wiki.archlinux.org/) - you may not think this would be useful if you are running Debian or Fedora or something else, but remember most "UNIX" systems are all very similar, and often the best documentation on a package or setting something up in Linux is in the Arch wiki.

 -   [**Debian documentation**](https://www.debian.org/doc/) - again, even if you are not running a Debian-based distro, this can be handy because it describes how to administer Linux in a way that often transcends distro specifics (and at least explains how Debian approaches the differences).
 The best books in the series are [*The Debian Administrator's Handbook*](https://www.debian.org/doc/manuals/debian-handbook/) and the [*Debian Reference*](https://www.debian.org/doc/manuals/debian-reference/), which is a lot more formal attempt at the same type of territory this guide covers.